troyth/node-raspicam/README.md

-#node-raspicam
+# node-raspicam

 A Node.js-based controller module for the Raspberry Pi camera based on a command structure similar to Johnny-Five.
 Currently implemented as a wrapper for structuring a command line process call using child_process.exec from within Node.

-##The Basics
+## The Basics

-###To Install
+### To Install

 	npm install raspicam

-###To Use
+### To Use

-Require raspicam in your node app, then used the exposed constructor to create a RaspiCam object that you can you to take photos, start a timelapse, or record video.
+Require raspicam in your node app, then used the exposed constructor to create a RaspiCam object that you can use to take photos, start a timelapse, or record video.

 	var RaspiCam = require("raspicam");

-	var camera = new RaspiCam({ opts });
+	var camera = new RaspiCam({ opts }); //the type - photo, timelapse or video - defined in opts

 	//to take a snapshot, start a timelapse or video recording var process_id = camera.start({ opts });